-The potential association between Rio Grande Silvery Minnow October densities, from the Population Monitoring Program (see Dudley et al., 2014), and spring spawning frequency and magnitude was examined over the period of record (2002-2014).
-However, results suggest that the number of eggs produced in the river during spring does not appear to be strongly related to the abundance of Rio Grande Silvery Minnow from the previous October.
-Rather, the intensity of spawning appears more related to the magnitude and duration of the spring runoff.
-Additionally, eggs collected at the San Marcial Site represented individuals that were going to be transported farther downstream, possibly into Elephant Butte Reservoir.
-The number of Rio Grande Silvery Minnow eggs collected at a particular sampling site is likely a result of the complex interrelationships among the spatial distribution of individuals upstream, egg development time (i.e., faster at higher water temperatures), and local egg transport efficiencies (e.g., decreased habitat complexity will likely result in increased egg transport (Dudley and Platania, 2007; Widmer et al., 2013)).
-Additional years of data will hopefully further elucidate these subtle relationships and lend insight to the causal mechanisms resulting in the successful recruitment of Rio Grande Silvery Minnow.
+In support of this hypothesis, prolonged high flows during spring were most predictive of increased density of Rio Grande Silvery Minnow during fall based on data collected since 1993 (Dudley et al., 2015).
+In contrast, results from our long-term spawning study suggest that the density of eggs produced in the river during spring does not appear to be strongly related to the density of Rio Grande Silvery Minnow from the previous October.
+The apparent lack of a relationship between the densities of eggs and fish might not be particularly surprising, however, given the large number of unknown variables associated with collecting drifting fish eggs.
+For example, the number of Rio Grande Silvery Minnow eggs collected at the San Marcial sampling site is likely a result of the complex interrelationships among the spatial distribution of individuals upstream, egg development time (i.e., faster at higher water temperatures), and local egg transport efficiencies (e.g., decreased habitat complexity will generally result in increased egg transport to downstream areas (Dudley and Platania, 2007; Widmer et al., 2013)).
+It is yet unclear, however, whether the density of eggs tends to decline after multiple years with poor recruitment, as some time periods appear to support this observation (e.g., 2003-2004 and 2012-2013) while others do not (e.g., 2006-2007 and 2013-2014).
+The continuation of this long-term ecological study should further elucidate these subtle relationships and lend additional insight to the causal mechanisms resulting in the successful long-term recruitment of Rio Grande Silvery Minnow.

-Sampling from multiple canal and river locations in the Isleta and San Acacia reaches provided additional insight to spatial spawning patterns during 2014.
-The egg passage rate at the San Marcial Site in 2014 indicated a marked increase in spawning intensity as compared with 2013.
-While the low numbers of eggs collected in 2014 precluded statistical analyses of spatial spawning patterns for several of the sampling sites, it was apparent that egg passage rates were greatly reduced in the Isleta Reach as compared with the San Acacia Reach.
-While flows were notably lower at the canal-monitoring sites as compared with the river-monitoring sites (except during periods of low discharge), there was no appreciable difference in water temperature between canal and river sites.
+Sampling from multiple canal and river locations in the Isleta and San Acacia reaches provided additional insight to spatial spawning patterns during 2015.
+The egg passage rate at the San Marcial Site in 2015 indicated a marked increase in spawning intensity as compared with 2013.
+While the low numbers of eggs collected in 2015 precluded statistical analyses of spatial spawning patterns for several of the sampling sites, it was apparent that egg passage rates were lower in the Isleta Reach as compared with the San Acacia Reach.
+While flows were notably lower at the canal-monitoring sites as compared with the river-monitoring sites, there was no appreciable difference in water temperature between canal and river sites.
 There were, however, differences in the estimated egg passage rates between the Socorro (canal) and San Acacia (river) sites, which appear to be driven by the source of the canal water.
-Specifically, the relative lack of water being diverted at San Acacia Diversion Dam during river spawning events may have minimized entrainment of eggs into the San Acacia Reach irrigation network during 2014.
-In contrast, the very low numbers of eggs collected from the Isleta Reach river location indicate that the absence of eggs from the Isleta Reach canal locations should be interpreted cautiously (i.e., low numbers could have simply precluded detection).
+Specifically, the absence of water being diverted at San Acacia Diversion Dam during river spawning events helped to minimize the entrainment of eggs collected from the Isleta Reach river location indicate that the near absence of eggs from the Isleta Reach canal locations should be interpreted cautiously.

-Rio Grande Silvery Minnow has declined markedly throughout its range since 2009, but the modest spring runoff of 2014 resulted in increased spawning intensity as compared with 2013.
-This apparent increase in spawning may also result in increased abundance of Rio Grande Silvery Minnow by October of 2014.
-However, the recruitment success of this species during summer and fall of 2014 will be likely be highly dependent on local flow conditions.
+While Rio Grande Silvery Minnow has declined markedly throughout its range since 2009, the modest spring runoffs of 2014 and 2015 resulted in increased spawning intensity as compared with 2013.
+However, the recruitment success of this species during summer and fall of 2015 will likely be highly dependent on local flow conditions during spring and summer, respectively.
 The loss of individuals from downstream reaches during river drying events is particularly pertinent as these areas consistently support the highest occurrence and density levels of Rio Grande Silvery Minnow.
-The future conservation status of Rio Grande Silvery Minnow appears strongly dependent on ensuring appropriate flow and habitat conditions that are timed with the typical spawning and early recruitment phases of this species.
+The future conservation status of Rio Grande Silvery Minnow appears strongly dependent on consistently ensuring appropriate seasonal flow and habitat conditions to support the crucial spawning and early recruitment phases of this species.